murphye/spring-boot-http-3-jetty/README.md

 Run `sudo nano /etc/hosts` and enter your password.

-Add you the file, as desired:
+Add to the file, as desired:
 ```
 127.0.0.1       demo.local
 ```